wahabolaonipekun/test_lenxel/readme.txt

 = Manual Installation =
-1. Download the plugin zip file
+1. The plugin is included in the downloaded file from market place.
-2. Log-in to your WordPress Admin.
-Click on "Plugins > Add New" from the left-hand menu.
+2. Log in to your WordPress admin dashboard.
+From the left-hand menu, navigate to "Plugins" and select "Add New."
-3. Click on the "Upload" option, then "Choose File" to select the zip file from your computer.
-Once selected, press "OK" and "Install Now" button.
+3. Click on the "Upload" option, then choose the file by clicking the "Choose File" button.
+Once you've selected the ZIP file from your computer, confirm your choice by clicking "OK" and proceed by clicking "Install Now."
-4. Activate the plugin.
+4. To activate the plugin, simply click the "Activate" button.
 5. Open the Header builder, Footer builder, Teams, and Portfolio will have been added to the left-hand menu wp-admin dashboard list.

 == Setup Woocommerce ==